initialed85/uneventful/README.md

 ## TODO

+- Find out why SQLite falls over (and doesn't recover) when you pummel the writer
+    - Okay, it's because I had the `sqlite3` shell loops running- need to work out how to get the server to recover though (basically one instance of the database being busy locks it for good until manually recovered)
 - Get domain writers to push their starting state to Redis
 - Get domain writers to re-achieve their state on bootup by replaying their events
 - Add /healthz endpoint for all services